FusionAuth/fusionauth-site/site/learn/expert-advice/security/math-of-password-hashing-algorithms-entropy.md

 c194ead20ad91d30c927a34e8c800cb9a13a7e445a3ffc77fed14176edc3c08f   xboxjunkie42
 ```

 Using a lookup table, all the attacker needs to know is the SHA2 hash of the password and they can see if it exists in the table.
 For example, let's assume for a moment that Netflix stores your password using an SHA2 hash.
 If Netflix is breached, their user database is likely now available to anyone with a good internet connection and a torrent client.
-Even a mediocre hacker now only needs to lookup the SHA2 hash assoicated with your Netflix account to see if it exists in their lookup table.
+Even a mediocre hacker now only needs to lookup the SHA2 hash associated with your Netflix account to see if it exists in their lookup table.
 This will reveal nearly instantly what your plain text password is for Netflix.
 Now, this hacker can log in to your Netflix account and binge watch all four seasons of Fuller House ("how rude!").
 And he can also try this password on Hulu and HBO Go to see if you used the same email address and password for those accounts as well.

 {% include _image.html src="/assets/img/blogs/salt.png" alt="Salt" class="float-right ml-3" style="width: 250px;" figure=false %}